 You will also be asked for the names and email addresses of three recommenders.
 We recommend requesting letters from former teachers or others familiar with your art making activities and career objectives.
 No personal recommendations will be accepted.

-When in the University application portal, you will be prompted to supply the names and contact information of your recommenders.
+When in the University application portal, you will be prompted to supply the names and contact information of your recommenders, once you’ve completed the application.
 Your recommenders will automatically receive an email from the University with instructions for their submissions.
 In addition to uploading their letter of recommendation, your recommender is also required to fill out a brief survey speaking to your ability to be successful in a graduate program.
 Only letters received by the deadline will be considered, therefore we strongly advise applicants to contact their recommenders to remind them of the application deadline.

 Please note that the GRE is not required for admission to the program for applicants with at least a 3.0 GPA in their last 60 hours.